exposit/katamoiran/_posts/2017-09-07-PET-framework.md

 I wanted to discuss how the tables in the [PET framework](https://exposit.github.io/katarpgs/superlite/playeremulator/) work, since I think they might be a bit intimidating.

-First, a little about PET, the Player Emulator with Tags (you have no idea how long it took me to come up with thst, as lame as it is).

-PET is designed to offload every major choice to the dice, and to let you take control of a mix of traditional GM responsibilities and traditional player responsibilities in the measures you find interesting.
+First, a little about PET, the Player Emulator with Tags (you have no idea how long it took me to come up with that name, as lame as it is).
+PET is designed to offload most major choices to the dice, and to let you take control of a mix of traditional GM responsibilities and traditional player responsibilities in the measures you find interesting.

 Basically, you can throw the standard character/GM roles out the window.
 Move the pawns -- players, characters, npcs, world -- as you find interesting to do so, and use the provided charts to handle the parts where you're not sure what would be most interesting, don't have a strong preference, or need something to play against.